liveuak/freenoom/README_EN.md

 $ crontab -e

 # Task content is as follows
-# The meaning of this task is to execute the run file under / data / wwwroot / freenom / at 9 AM every day
+# The meaning of this task is to execute the run file under /data/wwwroot/freenom/ at 9 AM every day
-# Note that replace / data / wwwroot / freenom / with the path where your run file is located
+# Note that replace /data/wwwroot/freenom/ with the path where your run file is located
-00 09 * * * cd / data / wwwroot / freenom / && php run> / dev / null 2> & 1
+00 09 * * * cd /data/wwwroot/freenom/ && php run >/dev/null 2>&1
 ```

 ##### Restart the crond daemon